syncfusion-content/blazor-docs/blazor/diagram-component/ports/positioning.md

 | (1,0.5) | ![Left](../images/offset8.png) |
 | (1,1) | ![Left](../images/offset9.png) |

->**Note:**
->* Type of the offset property for node’s shape port is NodePortOffset.
+> Type of the offset property for node’s shape port is NodePortOffset.

 ## Horizontal and vertical alignment

-* The `HorizontalAlignment` property of the port is used to set how the port is horizontally aligned at the port position determined from the fraction values.
-* The `VerticalAlignment` property is used to set how the port is vertically aligned at the port position.
+The `HorizontalAlignment` property of the port is used to set how the port is horizontally aligned at the port position determined from the fraction values.
+The `VerticalAlignment` property is used to set how the port is vertically aligned at the port position.

 The following table shows all the possible alignments visually with `offset (0, 0)`.